adlytaibi/removeversiondbucket/README.md

 Safe Example
 ------------

-In this example, `10 files` are uploaded with `2 versions` then only `delete markers` are deleted and the bucket is kept.
+In this example, `10 files` are uploaded with `2 versions`, all files in the bucket are deleted, only `delete markers` are deleted and the bucket is kept.
 Which means restoring the deleted files or an undelete.
+* **_Note:_** For an existing bucket with files, `all` files are deleted and restored, the `10 files` with their `2 versions` and any file that existed in the bucket prior to enabling versioning.

 ```bash
 $ removeversiondbucket -a="--endpoint-url https://webscaledemo.netapp.com" \